artheus/feedthebeast-docker-servers/README.md

 # Dockerized FTB Minecraft servers [![Build Status](https://travis-ci.org/artheus/feedthebeast-docker-servers.svg?branch=master)](https://travis-ci.org/artheus/feedthebeast-docker-servers)

+## This repository is up for adoption!
+If you are willing to adopt this project, please fork this repository and do so.
+Please contact me, for adding you to the Docker Hub project.

+## Description

 So, you want to run your own FTB Minecraft Server?
 Use these Docker images to do so!

 To use this, you will need some knowledge on how to use Docker.